 To help you prepare, you can review the list of application question detailed at the bottom of this page.

 The Funding Information Network is an extension of Candid’s mission.
 Through partner locations, underserved nonprofits can access resources they might not have been able to given their limited capacity.
 Candid regularly refers users these partner location, and we know they will have a positive experience because of our FIN program standards for operation.

 Our standards allow users in your community to know what to expect when they show up at your door.
 Since 2015, we have conducted the annual Network Achievement Report, which evaluates all of our FINs on their dedication to our standards.
 Since 2015, 99 percent of FINs responding are meeting or exceeding basic standards for operation.

 Our standards are slightly different for our Access and Training programs.
 See more about program eligibility and standards on this page.

 What technical assistance can we expect to receive from Candid as a network partner?

-Network partners gain access to Candid's suite of products, including three database subscriptions and exclusive Candid training materials.
+Network partners gain access to Candid's suite of products, including three web-based application subscriptions and exclusive Candid training materials.